 - $25,000 in property damage liability coverage per accident

-The cheapest insurance policy in Columbus is minimum coverage insurance.
-However, insurance companies recommend that most drivers purchase more coverage than what is required.
-If a driver causes an accident and their financial responsibility is greater than their policy’s limit, they have to pay the difference out-of-pocket.
+The cheapest insurance policy available in Columbus is minimum coverage insurance.
+However, many drivers purchase more coverage than what is required for a greater level of financial protection.
+If a driver causes an accident and their financial responsibility is greater than their policy’s limit, they have to pay the difference out-of-pocket, which could be thousands of dollars.

 Some drivers in Columbus are required to carry full coverage insurance, particularly if they have a leased or financed car.
-Many lenders will require drivers to have full coverage insurance until their loan is paid off, because it reduces the risk for the lending company.
+Many lenders and leasing companies will require drivers to have full auto coverage insurance until their loan is paid off or the lease term ends, because it reduces the financial risk for the lending company or lessee.

 Car insurance discounts in Columbus

-Many drivers in Columbus are able to take advantage of discounts to get a cheaper car insurance premium.
+Many drivers in Columbus are able to take advantage of the best car insurance discounts to get a cheaper premium.
 Here are some of the most common car insurance discounts in Columbus:

-Good student: Students who get good grades in school or maintain a minimum GPA can usually get a discount on their insurance policy.
+- Good student: Students who get good grades in high school or college, or maintain a minimum grade point average, can usually earn a discount on their insurance policy.

-- Claims-free: Drivers who have no insurance claims or accidents on their record within the past several years often qualify for a discount.
+- Claims-free: Drivers who have no insurance claims or accidents on their record within the past several years (typically a minimum of three years) often qualify for a discount.

-- Pay in full: Drivers who pay their annual premium upfront and in full can save money on their insurance policy.
+- Pay in full: Drivers who pay their annual premium in full at the start of the policy term may save money on their insurance policy.

 - Safe vehicle: Most insurance companies give drivers a discount if their car has safety features like anti-lock brakes or an anti-theft system.

-- Homeowner: Homeowners often qualify for an insurance discount, especially if they bundle their home and auto insurance policy with the same provider.
+- Homeowner: Homeowners often qualify for an insurance discount, especially if they bundle their home and auto insurance policy with the same provider, earning discounts on both policies.

 Frequently asked questions